MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Depending on the provider you are using, the required path for your provider may be different.
-Visit https://technet.microsoft.com/library/dd569040(WS.10).aspx to find out more about the provider you are using.
+The path for your provider may differ depending on the provider you use.
+Visit https://technet.microsoft.com/library/dd569040(WS.10).aspx to know more about the provider you are using.

 <a id="ERROR_INVALID_SETTING_SPECIFIED"></a>